JohnEffo/MonoBuild/doc-site/content/getting-started/how-it-works/_index.md

 draft = false
 +++

-Despite its name, Monobuild does not perform any builds, it attempt to work out from the most recent Git commit, on the current branch, if a build should occur.
+Despite its name, Monobuild does not perform any builds, it attempts to work out from the most recent Git commit, on the current branch, if a build should occur.
 It decides this, buy building a list of dependent directories of the build directory and seeing if any of the files changes are in those directories would affect the build output of the current directory.

 ## Information Retrieval